GLOBAL MARKETS-Stocks dip on earnings and growth worries; dollar rises

 "Today's U.S. data was stronger and any time you get a sentiment number out of Germany that is worse than expected, that combination is going to give the dollar a little bit of a push against the euro," said Scott Wren, senior global equity strategist at Wells Fargo Investment Institute in St. Louis.

-Investors, however, also were anxiously watching corporate results in the thick of the second-quarter earnings season, and a mixed bag of results dented investor confidence in stocks maintaining their recent momentum.
+Investors, however, also were anxiously watching corporate results in the thick of the second-quarter earnings season and a mixed bag of reports dented optimism.

-While the Dow industrials eked out a small increase to mark an eighth straight session of gains, the S&P 500 pulled back from record highs.

-The MSCI world equity index, which tracks shares in 45 nations, was down 0.3 percent, only its second decline in nine sessions.
+The MSCI world equity index, which tracks shares in 45 nations, was down 0.38 percent.

 European shares touched a one-week low on Tuesday as weak earnings updates from Ericsson and AkzoNobel weighed on markets.
-Europe's broad FTSEurofirst 300 index closed down 0.44 percent to 1,332.21.
+Europe's broad FTSEurofirst 300 index closed down 0.44 pct to 1,332.21.

-Oil prices fell as much 1 percent for a second day in a row as the rallying dollar and a persistent global fuel glut offset forecasts for lower U.S. crude stockpiles.
+Oil prices slipped as the rallying dollar and a global fuel glut offset forecasts for a ninth straight weekly drop in U.S. crude stockpiles.

 Brent crude settled down 30 cents, or 0.64 percent, at $46.66 a barrel.
 U.S. crude ended 59 cents, or 1.30 percent, lower at $44.65.

-Gold cut some gains from earlier in the session, hurt by the stronger dollar, but was bolstered by weaker equities.
-Spot gold was up 0.32 percent to $1,332.58 an ounce.
-(Reporting by Saqib Iqbal Ahmed; Additional reporting by Dion Rabouin and Lewis Krauskopf in New York and Yashaswini Swamynathan in Bengaluru; Editing by Nick Zieminski and James Dalgleish)
+Gold cut some gains from earlier in the session hurt by the stronger dollar but was bolstered by weaker equities.
+Spot gold prices were up 0.25 percent to $1,331.71 an ounce.
+(Reporting by Saqib Iqbal Ahmed; additional reporting by Dion Rabouin in New York and Yashaswini Swamynathan in Bengaluru; Editing by Chizu Nomiyama and Nick Zieminski)

+* Talks continuing with Monsanto on possible compensation (Adds detail, soybean development plan with French partners)

 LONDON, Jan 16 Geneva-based sugar merchant Alvean said on Monday that Ivo Sarjanovic was stepping down as chief executive officer.